 If you want to live a digital nomad life with your family, but your partner doesn’t, then you probably face some discussion and frustration at home.
-But don’t despair; I have some great tips for you on how to convince your partner that a digital nomad lifestyle is the best thing for your family.
+But don’t despair; I know firsthand how you can convince a reluctant naysayer.
+Why?
+Because I was that reluctant naysayer…

 Living in a jungle is NOT a baby step.

 When Joost saw my horror face, he changed his plan into moving to Geneva (Switzerland) which was far more comprehensible than the jungle of Suriname.
 For me, this was a baby step.

 You need to discover what your partner’s baby steps are.
 Moving to another town?
 Traveling for a few weeks with a backpack and no set plan?
 And then, extend your ideas bit by bit.
 For example, when your spouse is open to moving to another town, moving to another state can be the next step.
 Traveling the world indefinitely is then a bit more within reach.

 Also, if you hear our partner complain about a certain thing in his life, jump right in and tell him about the obvious benefits of working remote and traveling full time.